twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 ## Dark variant

 Add `.carousel-dark` to the `.carousel` for darker controls, indicators, and captions.
-Controls have been inverted from their default white fill with the `filter` CSS property.
+Controls are inverted compared to their default white fill with the `filter` CSS property.
 Captions and controls have additional Sass variables that customize the `color` and `background-color`.

 {{< example >}}
 <div id="carouselExampleDark" class="carousel carousel-dark slide" data-bs-ride="carousel">